Codekvast detects Truly Dead Code in Java-applications.

 Codekvast Agent is extremely efficient.
 It adds approximately 15 ns to each method invocation.
 If this is unacceptable, you can exclude certain time critical packages from collection.

-Codekvast is currently available as a Heroku Add-on.
+Codekvast is currently available with self-service as a Heroku Add-on.

 Codekvast Agent is released under the MIT license.